simmundi/trurl/docs/index.md

 Or we could imagine a system that verifies if two entities with a Person component being close enough - will first approach each other, and then stop to simulate a chat, based on their age and sex.

-Thanks to the systems being generic and composeable - we could run all the three systems above at the same time.
+Thanks to the systems being generic and composable - we could run all the three systems above at the same time.
 After seeding the simulation with some people, we could see them walking around, stopping and chatting.

-## Need a dataframe implementation?
+### Need a dataframe implementation?

 Trurl components are stored in memory as heap objects - instead, they are stored in a dataframe-like structure, similar to the one used by Pandas, R, Spark, etc.

-The dataframe allows for easy mapping between components and SQL databases or tabular files (CSV, ORC, VisNow, tmx) - this means that the results of a simulation (and even snapshots) can be easily exported and inspected using tools like Jupyter Notebook, VisNow, QGIS, Tiled etc.
+The dataframe allows for easy mapping between components and tabular files (CSV, ORC, VisNow) or even more complex data stores, like SQL databases or TMX files - this means that the results of a simulation (and even snapshots of their state) can be easily exported and inspected using tools like Jupyter Notebook, VisNow, QGIS, Tiled etc.

 Also, the dataframe is a first-class citizen in Trurl.
 It can be accessed directly in a number of ways, allowing bare-metal optimizations, like using the Vector API.

-## Are you a backend programmer?
+### Are you a Java programmer?

 The dataframe and ECS aspects of Trurl are clearly connected via abstractions evolved from the Patterns Of Enterprise Architecture.
 Via the use of Identity Map (akin to a Hibernate Session), ECS entities can be used in a way similar to JPA entities.

 In practice this means that in large simulations most of the data resides in the dataframe, but the part that is currently processed is loaded into memory as a set of objects, which can be used in a natural, Object Oriented way.
 This allows for balancing between performance and interpretability of the code.
 Also, there's no danger of paining oneself into a corner - any code using OO access can be easily rewritten to use the dataframe directly, with minimum changes - and still benefiting from static typing.

+## What do I need to know to use Trurl?

+You can start hacking on the examples.
+But we recommend first reading the docs, starting from the ground up - to get an overview.
+Trurl is simple enough to understand thoroughly, and knowing exactly how it works will help you to use it effectively.

+- [Store API](./store.md) describes how to use the dataframe aspect of Trurl, read and write data.
+- [Dependency Injection and configuration](./di.md) describes how to use Bento, Trurl's DI container.
+- [Engine API](./ecs.md) describes how to use the ECS aspect of Trurl, read and write data.

+-